Quantum Cyber Security for Satellites

 In a connected society, the sharing of potentially sensitive data across private and public network infrastructure is part of everyday life.
 This activity is not without risk.
 As networks become increasingly sophisticated, they become more difficult to secure.
 At the same time, threat actors are devising more advanced and persistent cyberattacks, challenging the very fabric of our digital world.
 Connectivity extends beyond the terrestrial, with much of our communications infrastructure dependent upon a vast network of satellites orbiting the planet.
-Out of sight does not mean out of mind: The security of satellite communications is now more important than ever.
-That’s why IDQ is providing quantum cyber security for satellites.
+Out of sight does not mean out of mind: the security of satellite communications is now more important than ever.

 Far from us does not mean safe from us